 Thermoplastics for sustainable aviation

-Anticipating on a new Urban Air Mobility market, and the continuous demand for lighter and more sustainable aircraft materials, this comprehensive research program will develop the capabilities of thermoplastic composites as a primary structure in aeronautics.
-Developing and validating thermoplastic structural components and corresponding advanced manufacturing processes for high volume production.
+This comprehensive research program will develop the capabilities of thermoplastic composites as a primary structure in aeronautics.
+We will be developing and validating thermoplastic structural components and corresponding advanced manufacturing processes for high volume production.

 To enable new ways of sustainable aviation, lighter and more aerodynamic aircraft will be a prerequisite.
-Fibre-reinforced thermoplastic composites are a material crucial in this transformation as they offer the performance and versatility to make this possible: lightweight, freer shapes, recyclable and easier to maintain.
+Fibre-reinforced thermoplastic composites offer the performance and versatility to make this possible.
+Lightweight, freer shapes, recyclable and easier to maintain.
 This project focusses on the development of primary structures for electric Urban Air Mobility vehicles.
-This new market is a forerunner in electrification and the expectation is that these vehicles will serve as a stepping stone for the implementation of thermoplastic materials and production processes in large scale commercial flight.
-Pursuing a leading position for the Dutch manufacturing industry in this new market and advancing sustainable aviation is this project's goal.
+This new market is a forerunner in electrification and are expected to serve as a stepping stone for the implementation of thermoplastic materials in large scale commercial flight.
+The goal is to pursue a leading position for the Dutch manufacturing industry in this new market and advancing sustainable aviation.